manuel-serrano/icfp2024-sudoku/README.md

 }
 ```

-Of course, this transformation is not always possible as the two
+Of course, this transformation is not always possible, for two reasons.
+Despite the syntactic similarity between HipHop's version of Esterel,
-versions do not have the same semantics.
+it does not have the same semantics as JavaScript.
+Also, it may be that
+the computation depends on values that are known only when the
+Esterel code runs and so cannot be lifted out to the enclosing JavaScript.

 In some situations, it might be useful to use local variables
 in HipHop fragments, for instance to accumulate values.
 If a variable